 What is Ketamine?

 Extensive research over the last decade and a half has shown that when given in small doses, ketamine promotes renewal of neural connections in specific parts of the brain associated with mood.
 Chronic depression or stress causes these connections to atrophy or disappear.
-Thus, a small dose of ketamine actually causes these brain connections to regenerate and produces rapid reversal of symptoms of anxiety and depression in approximately 70-80% of those treated.
+Thus, a small dose of Ketamine actually causes these brain connections to regenerate and produces rapid reversal of symptoms of anxiety and depression in approximately 70-80% of those treated.

 How does Ketamine work?

 Ketamine works unlike any other medicine.
-It is an NMDA antagonist, which means it blocks pain pathways and reboots functions by “re-setting” nerves and triggers growth of neural pathways.
-In addition, ketamine also appears to reduce the activity of glutamate, which is the main excitatory neurotransmitter in the brain and a very powerful anti-inflammatory medicine.
+It is an NMDA antagonist, which means it blocks pain pathways, reboots functions by “re-setting” nerves and triggers growth of neural pathways.
+In addition, Ketamine also appears to reduce the activity of glutamate, which is the main excitatory neurotransmitter in the brain and a very powerful anti-inflammatory medicine.
 Therefore, it helps with both of the main types of pain (nerve pain and inflammatory pain) and has shown great success in the treatment of migraines, depression, anxiety, PTSD and mood disorders.

 What do you treat with Ketamine at Pacific Ketamine Institute?

 At Pacific Ketamine Institute, we currently treat the following conditions:

 - Comorbid PTSD

 - Alcohol Addiction